Viewing logs in released apps

-Whether you’re using a logging framework or the humble print
+Whether you’re using a logging framework or the humble print function, logs

 provide a window into how your app is working (or not working) in real-time.